top of page

 Sunday Reset: Organising Life with Multiple Dogs

 Planning for the Week Ahead with Five Dogs and a Grooming Business Sunday in our house is less a day of rest, and more a chance to tackle the chores that pile up during the hectic workweek.
 It’s become a weekly ritual of tidying, planning, and occasionally wondering if there’s a less tiring way to manage another week of rain, mud, and dog hair.
 This season is especially challenging when it comes to keeping mud at bay, and the dogs dry for more than a few hours at a time.
-Work
+Part

 Wendy Brooks